All Episodes

 What's the deal?

-Yeah, people hear that sophisticated and and people hear that it's working, but actually BleachBit is totally free of charge and downloads are anonymous from the website bleachbit.org.
+But actually, BleachBit is totally free of charge, and downloads are anonymous from the website bleachbit.org.

-Uh remarkably, that implies that there's no money trail, right?
+Remarkably, that implies that there's no money trail, right?

-There's a record of that, it can be traced back, but uh in her case, nothing can be traced here.
+It can be traced back, but in her case, nothing can be traced here.

 How do you make money then?

-You mean you developed obviously a very sophisticated, powerful software program that I think a lot of people would want to buy.
+You mean you developed, obviously, a very sophisticated, powerful software program that I think a lot of people would want to buy.

 I mean, how do you make your money?